Marriage Counselling:

 Infidelity: The person is involved in an extra-marital affair and is the common cause of break up.
 Adultery refers to violating the relationship norm by interacting with 3rd person outside of the relationship.

-Inequality: Partner has different sets of rules for you and themselves.
+Inequality: Your partner has different rules for you and yourself.
 They dominate, make all the decisions, and shut down when you voice your opinion.

 Controlling: The partner criticizes and asks you to stop socializing.
-A person is very possessive and isolates you from others.
-They are over-protective, micromanaging and invading your privacy.
+The person is very possessive and isolates you from others.
+They are overprotective, micromanaging, and invading your privacy.

-Feeling Scared: A person scares you by driving fast, drinking too much or doing risky things.
-They have threatened to hurt you even if they are sorry afterwards.
+Feeling Scared: A person who scares you by driving fast, drinking too much, or doing risky things has threatened to hurt you even if they are sorry afterwards.

 Financial Abuse: They control your access to money and scrutinize your spending.
 They hide funds from you and have racked up credit card debts in your name.